lantunes/mojave/README.md

 ========================

 Mojave (pronounced Mo-hav-ee) is an annotation-driven, POJO-based web application development framework for Java.
-It borrows ideas from Spring Web MVC and EJB 3.1, and incorporates Guice.
+It borrows ideas from Spring Web MVC, JAX-RS and EJB 3.1, and incorporates Guice.
 It attempts to:

 * facilitate TDD and Dependency Injection, and ultimately the development of decoupled components, by providing IoC capabilities
 * remove concurrency concerns from web application development by providing a single-thread programming model